The Seven Trumpets of Revelation are God’s final call to come to repentance before the Great Day of God’s judgment.

 “And I saw the seven angels who stand before God, and to them were given seven trumpets.”
 (Rev. 8:2)

 The Biblical Feast Days give us the knowledge that the Trumpets come before the Atonement.
 So we know that we are stepping back in time in verse 6 to see the trumpets sounding before this Atonement is made.
-We will verify that this is true when we see the Atonement completed after the final trumpet has sounded.
+We will verify that this order of events is true when we see the Atonement completed after the final trumpet has sounded.

 “So the seven angels who had the seven trumpets prepared themselves to sound.”
 (Revelation 8:6)